Life before and after the stroke

 E: Tell our readers about your background, please.

-N: I moved to Finland with my family at the age of 17; I had just graduated from high school.
+N: I moved to Finland with my family at 17; I had just graduated from high school.

 I loved that time just after moving, and summer just started, no obligations, that first summer in Finland felt like a long vacation.
 Of course, I miss old friends, but I spent a lot of time with my family, it was new and wonderful.